-Upon completion of reviewing the case file, the Auditor determined that the facility (to include but not limited to Staff First Responders, Operations Lieutenant, Institution PREA Compliance Manager, Health Services, Psychology Services, and Facility Leadership, etc.) followed the required steps and processes for reported allegations.
-At the time of the Auditor's review, there were no cases referred for prosecution.
+Upon completion of reviewing the investigative file, the Auditor determined that the facility (to include but not limited to Staff First Responders, Operations Lieutenant, PREA Compliance Manager, Health Services, Psychology Services, and Facility Leadership, etc.) followed the required steps and processes for reported allegations.
+At the time of the Lead Auditor's review, there were no investigations referred to prosecution.

 The Auditor conducted four targeted interviews with inmates who reported an incident of sexual abuse and inquired to each inmate, did the facility require them to submit to a polygraph test as a condition for proceeding with the investigation.
-Three of the four inmates informed the Auditor that no one required them to complete a polygraph test as a condition of proceeding with the investigation.
-The fourth inmate interviewed denied reporting an allegation of sexual abuse.
+Each inmate informed the Auditor that no one required them to complete a polygraph test as a condition of proceeding with the investigation.

-Upon review of the policies and upon completion of the interviews, FCI Pekin demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.
+wide practices that are consistent with policy and the requirements that complies with the PREA standard.